 Fit the device on the Standard dummy head/torso and operate according to the information supplied by the manufacturer with fully charged batteries and clean filter(s).
 Where appropriate the fitting procedure described in Annex B.

-Measure the breathing resistance with the device fitted to the artificial head or torso in an upright position, i.e. looking ahead.
+Measure the breathing resistance with the device fitted to the artificial head or torso in an upright position, that is, looking ahead.

 Measure the exhalation resistance as a static pressure near the mouth of the dummy to which either a breathing machine adjusted to 25 cycles/min and 2.0 l/stroke or a continuous flow of 160 l/min is applied.
 Correct the flow rate to 23°C and 1 bar absolute.
 Refer Clause 6 of is 17274 (Part 2).